tbellavia/terraform-provider-scaleway/docs/resources/cockpit.md

 Refer to Cockpit's [product documentation](https://www.scaleway.com/en/docs/observability/cockpit/concepts/) and [API documentation](https://www.scaleway.com/en/developers/api/cockpit/regional-api) for more information.

-For more information consult the [documentation](https://www.scaleway.com/en/docs/observability/cockpit/concepts/).

 ## Use Cockpit

-The following commands show you how to:
+The following commands allow you to:

 - activate Cockpit in the Scaleway default Project
 - activate Cockpit in a given Project specified by the Project ID